The Genie Family: Plot

+Localization

+The series was dubbed in English by Saban Entertainment in 1992 under the name Bob in a Bottle.
+A reggae-style theme song was composed for this version.
+Hakushon, Akubi and Kan were renamed "Bob", "Illana", and "Joey" respectively.
+Later, Bob in a Bottle was aired in Spanish, German, French, Swedish, Danish, and Hebrew.
+The English version aired in the United States on PRISM in the Philadelphia area from 1994 to 1995, and also aired on Canada's YTV, Kenya's KTN, Australia's Seven Network in 1993, Zimbabwe's ZBC TV, New Zealand's TV2 in 1994, and the Netherlands' TV10.
+The motto for the English version is "Make everyday like paradise" and "You sneeze, I please, that's the way it goes".
+It was shown in Latin America under the name Yam Yam y el Genio, in Italy under the name Il Mago Pancione Etcì and in Arabic speaking countries as El Fatah Borhan.

+The English dub of the series was considered lost until April 2020 when a YouTube channel on the history of English anime dubs by the name of Yui-Senpai TV discovered that all episodes of the dub have been preserved on videocassette copies in the Library of Congress.
+On December 28, 2021, a YouTube channel by the name of TVFourgade discovered that the tapes being held in the Library of Congress are on the U-matic tape format.
+According to the librarian, the tapes are in decent condition, with some visual noise on one of the tapes.
+Since 2022, a YouTube channel by the name of FilmwaysVTC has been uploading full episodes of the show taken from syndicated airings on Seven Network in 1992.

 2020 sequel

 A new anime television series by Tatsunoko Production and Nippon Animation aired on ytv from April 11, 2020, to September 26, 2020.
 It is a sequel series that takes place 50 years after the end of the original anime and centers on Akubi and Kantarō, the grandson of the original anime's protagonist.
 Atsushi Nigorikawa directed the series, with Hiroko Kanasugi handling series composition, Shin Takemoto and Masatsune Noguchi designed the characters, and Takamitsu Shimazaki, Hiroshi Sasaki, and Teppei Shimizu composed the series' music.
 On May 24, 2020, it was announced that episode 8 and further episodes would be delayed to June 20 due to the COVID-19 pandemic.
 Viz Media licensed the series as Genie Family 2020 and released it on Crunchyroll on October 15, 2020.
 The anime is also available on Roku, Peacock and Tubi.